 How To Help A Stressed Hermit Crab

-Place just enough of a familiar substrate to help the hermit crabs feel at home.
-Add small, shallow water pools of bathing too.
-New hermit crabs may have parasites.
+Place just enough substrate to help the hermit crabs feel at home.
+Add small, shallow water pools for bathing, as new hermit crabs may have parasites.

-Why is My Hermit Crab Stressed?
+Why Is My Hermit Crab Stressed?

 Hermit crabs require constant vigilance to ensure that they remain happy and healthy.
 Despite what you may have heard, these are not low-maintenance pets.
 Stress, and the corresponding dangers, are never far away for hermit crabs.